baus/install-discourse/README.md

 ### Create DigitalOcean VPS with Ubuntu 12.10x64

-While these instructions should work fine on most Ubuntu installations, I have tested them on [Digital Ocean](http://digitalocean.com/).
+While these instructions should work fine on most Ubuntu installations, I have tested them ongau [Digital Ocean](http://digitalocean.com/).
 DigitalOcean offers low cost VPS hosting, but I can not vouch for their reliability.

 I decided on Ubuntu 12.10 x64 which is the most recent Ubuntu release and contains the most recent packages.
-If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has gaurenteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.
+If you concerned about the long term stability of your systems, you may want to consider Ubuntu 12.04 LTS which has guaranteed support until 2017, but the installation instructions are a bit different due to the availability of some packages.

 Before creating your DigitalOcean instance, you should register the domain name you want to use for your forum.